bt-glv/nvim-config/doc/roadmap.md

 - Add: Which-key.nvim
 - Add: nvim-web-devicons

-- (URGENT) Fix: f and t not working on remaps
+- Fix: f and t not working on remaps
     - jumps to unpredictable locations

 - Fix: Lua lsp on nixos